szab100/memo/responsive-design.md

 ---
 #### Responsive images

-- use `calc` to space 3 images across the viewport:
+- use `calc`: example of spacing 3 images across the viewport:

 	```css
 	img {